VirgilSecurity/virgil-crypto-c/docs/project.md

     Project namespace.
 This attribute is used to for wrappers that support namesapces.
 The namespace attribute is required.

-root_path:
+path:
     Path to the project root directory.
-The root_path attribute is required.
+The path attribute is required.

 inc_path:
     Path to the directory with public headers.
 The inc_path attribute is